 - Cost? $17 USD for 1 fl oz

-There’s a range of key ingredients used throughout the Mario Badescu skin care collection, but most of the ingredients are pretty standard.
-For example, the brand uses AHAs, salicylic acid, sodium hyaluronate, vitamin C, glycerin, surfactants, emollients, and aloe vera.
-These are common skin care ingredients that you can easily find in products by other brands.
+There’s a range of key ingredients used throughout the Mario Badescu skin care collection, for example, the brand uses AHAs, salicylic acid, sodium hyaluronate, and vitamin C. Vitamin C is an ingredient that we recommend for all skin types.
+Here’s why:

 Yes, that’s right, both of these ingredients have quite a long history of use.
 Ichthammol was first discovered in the early 1880s, and the use of calamine lotion dates back as far as 1500 BC.